dedis/cothority/README.md

 ### ByzCoinX

-This protocol handles the consensus algorithm of Omniledger and is described in the paper.
+This protocol handles the consensus algorithm of OmniLedger and is described in the paper.
 One thing that is missing in the paper is possible improvements to make the protocol more usable in a real-world environment:
 - sub-leaders propagate the commit once a threshold of leafs replied